The work of a governing body can be very demanding at times, but also very rewarding.

 - specific information that relates to your own school

 Find out more

-In addition to the information provided by us, you can get more general information and support from Governors Cymru.
+In addition to the information provided by us, schools who have subscribed can get more general information and support from Governors Cymru.